tgraupmann/MinecraftChromaMod/README.md

 * Visit the [Releases Section](https://github.com/tgraupmann/MinecraftChromaMod/releases) to run the installers.

-* Minecraft Forge Universal Installer for client and server
+* Use the Minecraft Forge Universal Installer for client and server

 * Use the mod installer that matches the Minecraft Forge version